wp-plugins/galleria-javascript-gallery3-slideshow/readme.txt

 == Changelog ==

+= 1.1 =
+* Bug fix of multiple slideshows on same page only showing first slideshow.
+Now id's are album based.
+So as long as you are showing different albums it should show all properly.

 = 1.0 =
 * Initial Release of Plugin

 == Upgrade Notice ==

+= 1.1 =
+* Bug fix of multiple slideshows on same page only showing first slideshow.

 = 1.0 =
 * Initial Release of Plugin